FailAcademy/learning/wdp-vancouver/_slides/week-03/03-gulp.md

 ---
 class: center, middle

-Automatically relaod the browser when files in your project change (Save decades!)
+Automatically reload the browser when files in your project change (Save decades!)

 https://github.com/vohof/gulp-livereload